MarkDBlackwell/yaml2lilypond/.leo_shadow/xREADME.md

 * unique string identifiers

 Any other *.yml files are converted to LilyPond input format.
 The output filenames will have the same full pathnames but with the extension, '.gly' (for 'generated Lilypond').

+The program will generate a sample YAML file ('sample-yaml.txt') for you to copy measures from.
 #--unknown-language--@-node:georgesawyer.20110825192845.1922:<< readme >>
 #--unknown-language--@nl
 #--unknown-language--@+others